Physiologia Plantarum has different article types you can choose from.

 Max 6 Figures and 3 Tables

 Physiologia Plantarum publishes manuscripts with a technical focus.
-They should contain a clear description of the existing (or absence of) techniques and compare the advantages of your technique with those.
+A clear description and comparison of existing (or absence of) techniques with others should be contained.
 You must clearly describe the technique so that it is reproducible by others.

 Technical focus manuscripts could also compare a set of techniques to show their advantages/pitfalls.